feelpp/feelpp-book/QuickReference/solver.md

 Let $$A$$ be a $$\mathbb{R}^{n\times n}$$ matrix, $$x$$ and $$b$$ be $$\mathbb{R}^n$$ vectors, we wish to solve
 $$A x = b.$$

-Preconditioning improves the conditioning of the Krylov operator.
+Preconditioning improves the conditioning of the previous linear system.

 #### Left preconditioning
 We solve for